Adam-Kulju/Patricia/README.md

 Patricia, with an EAS score of 425,000 in gauntlet testing, is leaps and bounds above any engine that has ever existed in terms of attacking, sacrificing, and playing stylishly.

-It's worth noting that Patricia is still well into superhuman territory, with an estimated CCRL elo of 3100-3150; it'll lose badly to top engines, but will still crush any human.
+It's worth noting that Patricia is still well into superhuman territory, with an estimated CCRL elo of 3100-3150; she'll lose badly to top engines, but will still crush any human.

 <br/><br/>

 # What Patricia currently does to increase aggressiveness
 - Default contempt of 80 centipawns for draws deemed avoidable
 - Neural network retrained on "aggressive" positions filtered by a variety of criteria
-- Asymmetrical evaluation; Patricia doesn't care if it gets sacrificed against, so all sacrifice bonuses apply to the original side to move only.
+- Asymmetrical evaluation; Patricia doesn't care if she gets sacrificed against, so all sacrifice bonuses apply to the original side to move only.
 - Bonuses for going down in material compared to original position being searched
 - Bonuses for being better off than what material would suggest
 - Bonuses for sacrifices at root